Marchell0o0/Marchell0o0/README.md

 ## 📦 Projects

 - [Software for a turtlebot](https://github.com/Marchell0o0/LAR) - Python code that solves, localization, mapping, pathfinding, path tracking and visualization of a turtle robot and it’s environment, that executes a task described by a university subject.
 With an [extensive Latex documentation](https://github.com/Marchell0o0/LAR/blob/main/LAR_Technical_Report___O__Borys__M__Horpynych.pdf) describing the solution and the task in detail.
 - [Fractal Visualization](https://github.com/Marchell0o0/Fractals) - Desktop C application for fractal rendering and animation with two devices communication functionallity.
+(Currently doesn't display fractals because of some dumb SDL version problem).
 - [Backie](https://github.com/Marchell0o0/Backie) - Desktop C++ application for scheduling, management and optimization of backups
 - [University Homework Repository](https://github.com/Marchell0o0/CTU_homeworks) - A collection of my university homework, featuring solutions in C, Python, and AI projects.